romkatv/zsh4humans/README.md

 ### Customizing key bindings

 There are several common key binding customizations that many users apply.
+They can be achieved with one-line changes in `~/.zshrc`.

 | Customization | How |
 | - | - |